NOAA Climate & Global Change (C&GC) Postdoctoral Program

 - Potential host scientists are required to submit a letter of intent to host, curriculum vitae, mentoring plan, and a list of current and pending research support as part of the selection process.

-- Co-hosting a postdoctoral fellow is allowed.
+- Co-hosting a Postdoctoral Fellow is allowed.
 In this case, the Letter of Intent to host should be co-written by both Hosts.
-We require separate documents for the remaining material (Resumes, Mentoring Plans, and Current and Pending Research Support) from the co-hosts.
+We require separate documents for the remaining material (Resumes, Mentoring Plans, and Current and Pending Research Support) from the Co-Hosts.

-- Hosts are expected to mentor the fellow, provide a reasonable office environment, including a computer workstation, and cover any other unique research costs.
+- Hosts are expected to mentor the Fellow, provide a reasonable office environment, including a computer workstation, and cover any other unique research costs.
 Open to proposed U.S. Universities or Research Institutions.

 - Hosts are encouraged to register on our UCAR host website or Database of Potential Hosts site, but this is not a requirement.